home-assistant/HAKit/README.md

 ## Cached Results
 [`HACache`](https://home-assistant.github.io/HAKit/Classes/HACache.html) allows you to cache the result of requests and subscribe to events to update them.

+The library includes a few built-in caches which you can access via [`HACachesContainer`](https://home-assistant.github.io/HAKit/Classes/HACachesContainer.html) via `connection.caches`.
+See the documentation for which are available.

 ### Populate
 Populating the cache is done using [`HACachePopulateInfo`](https://home-assistant.github.io/HAKit/Structs/HACachePopulateInfo.html) which contains: